hlandau/configurable/README.md

   - `CfSetPriority(priority Priority)` — sets the priority of the value.

+  - `CfEnvVarName() string` — if a non-empty string, an environment variable that maps to this Configurable.

 Configurable-specific methods should always be prefixed with `Cf` so that it is clear that they are intended for consumption by Configurable consumers.